-- Approx. one half of total software faults involved two or more versions - All common faults involved students from different schools - Examples for correlated faults across versions - Misunderstandings in numerical analysis (angle comparison) - Misunderstandings in geometry (not considering special cases) - Some conclusion - Common mode faults are application-specific, so NVP might be still very valuable - Certain parts of any problem are just more difficult - Semantic aspects, human misconception, missing details in the specification - Unique faults tend to be more likely detected by compilers / testing
+- Approx. one half of total software faults involved two or more versions - All common faults involved students from different schools - Examples for correlated faults across versions - Misunderstandings in numerical analysis (angle comparison) - Misunderstandings in geometry (not considering special cases) - Some conclusion - Common mode faults are application-specific, so NVP might be still very valuable - Certain parts of any problem are just more difficult - · Semantic aspects, human misconception, missing details in the specification - Unique faults tend to be more likely detected by compilers / testing

 - Timothy J. Shimeall and Nancy G. Leveson.
 An Empirical Comparison of Software Fault Tolerance and Fault Elimination.
-February 1991 - Comparison of five software fault detection approaches - Run-time assertions - N-version programming resp. back-to-back testing - Vote is used as test oracle - Varying specification language, development practices, languages - Functional and structural testing - Code reading by stepwise abstraction (without comments to avoid biasing) - Static data-flow analysis with pre-defined algorithms
+February 1991 - Comparison of five software fault detection approaches - Run-time assertions - N-version programming with multi-version voting - Vote is used as test oracle - Varying specification languages and development practices - Functional and structural testing - Code reading by stepwise abstraction (without comments to avoid biasing) - Static data-flow analysis with pre-defined algorithms